britram/rains-prototype/draft-trammell-rains-protocol.md

 Zone in the given context, as described in {{signatures-in-assertions}}.

 The value of the content (23) key is an array of Shard bodies as defined in
-{{cbor-shard}}, Pshard bodies as defined in {{cbor-bloomfilter}} and/or Assertion bodies as defined in {{cbor-assertion}}.
+{{cbor-shard}}, Pshard bodies as defined in {{cbor-pshard}} and/or Assertion bodies as defined in {{cbor-assertion}}.
 Assertions, Pshards and Shards in the content array MUST be sorted.
-Assertions are sorted before Bloom Filters, which in turn are sorted before Shards.
-Groups of the same section type are sorted according to {{cbor-assertion-sorting}},
+Assertions are sorted before Pshards, which in turn are sorted before Shards.
+Groups of the same section type are sorted according to {{cbor-assertion-sorting}}, {{cbor-pshard-sorting}}, and
-{{cbor-bloom-filter-sorting}}, and {{cbor-shard-sorting}}.
+{{cbor-shard-sorting}}.

 The value of the subject-zone (4) key is a UTF-8 encoded string containing the name of the Zone which MUST end with '.' (the root zone).